jeka-dev/jeka/dev.jeka.core/src/main/doc/Getting Started.md

 By default the project mimics Maven layout convention so sources are supposed to lie in _src/main/java_.

 Below is the content of the generated build class.
-Guava and Junit are pesent only fo demo purpose.
+Guava and Junit are present only fo demo purpose.
 You can remove it safely and add any dependency you need.

 ```Java